Federico Fellini

-Fellini's best-known films include La Strada (1954), Nights of Cabiria (1957), La Dolce Vita (1960), 8½ (1963), Juliet of the Spirits (1965), the "Toby Dammit" segment of Spirits of the Dead (1968), Fellini Satyricon (1969), Roma (1972), Amarcord (1973), and Fellini's Casanova (1976).
+Fellini's best-known films include I Vitelloni (1953), La Strada (1954), Nights of Cabiria (1957), La Dolce Vita (1960), 8½ (1963), Juliet of the Spirits (1965), Fellini Satyricon (1969), Roma (1972), Amarcord (1973), and Fellini's Casanova (1976).

-Fellini was nominated for 16 Academy Awards over the course of his career, winning a total of four in the category of Best Foreign Language Film (the most for any director in the history of the award).
-He received an honorary award for Lifetime Achievement at the 65th Academy Awards in Los Angeles.
+Fellini was nominated for 17 Academy Awards over the course of his career, winning four, all in the Best Foreign Language Film category (a record).
+He received an honorary statuette for Lifetime Achievement at the 65th Academy Awards in Los Angeles.
 Fellini also won the Palme d'Or for La Dolce Vita in 1960, two times the Moscow International Film Festival in 1963 and 1987, and the Career Golden Lion at the 42nd Venice International Film Festival in 1985.
 In Sight & Sound's 2002 list of the greatest directors of all time, Fellini was ranked 2nd in the directors' poll and 7th in the critics' poll.

 Early life and education

 Rimini (1920–1938)

 Fellini was born on 20 January 1920, to middle-class parents in Rimini, then a small town on the Adriatic Sea.
 On 25 January, at the San Nicolò church he was baptized Federico Domenico Marcello Fellini.
 His father, Urbano Fellini (1894–1956), born to a family of Romagnol peasants and small landholders from Gambettola, moved to Rome in 1915 as a baker apprenticed to the Pantanella pasta factory.
 His mother, Ida Barbiani (1896–1984), came from a bourgeois Catholic family of Roman merchants.
 Despite her family's vehement disapproval, she had eloped with Urbano in 1917 to live at his parents' home in Gambettola.
 A civil marriage followed in 1918 with the religious ceremony held at Santa Maria Maggiore in Rome a year later.

 The couple settled in Rimini where Urbano became a traveling salesman and wholesale vendor.
 Fellini had two siblings, Riccardo (1921–1991), a documentary director for RAI Television, and Maria Maddalena (m.
 Fabbri; 1929–2002).

-In 1924, Fellini started primary school in an institute run by the nuns of San Vincenzo in Rimini, attending the Carlo Tonni public school two years later.
+In 1924, Fellini began primary school at an institute run by the nuns of San Vincenzo in Rimini, later attending the Carlo Tonini public school two years afterward.
 An attentive student, he spent his leisure time drawing, staging puppet shows and reading Il corriere dei piccoli, the popular children's magazine that reproduced traditional American cartoons by Winsor McCay, George McManus and Frederick Burr Opper.
 (Opper's Happy Hooligan would provide the visual inspiration for Gelsomina in Fellini's 1954 film La Strada; McCay's Little Nemo would directly influence his 1980 film City of Women.)
 In 1926, he discovered the world of Grand Guignol, the circus with Pierino the Clown and the movies.
-Guido Brignone's Maciste all'Inferno (1926), the first film he saw, would mark him in ways linked to Dante and the cinema throughout his entire career.
+Guido Brignone's Maciste all'inferno (1925, Maciste in Hell), the first film he saw, would mark him in ways linked to Dante and the cinema throughout his entire career.